 Austin Peay is a mid-sized, state run, liberal arts university on the Cumberland Plateau in middle Tennessee.
 It is inexpensive and sits in a lovely part of the state, at the confluence of the Cumberland and the Red rivers.
 APSU was on the Great Colleges to Work For list for several years in a row, and that says a great deal about the quality of the school.
 We are strongly committed to student success at all levels.

 In addition to the formal language study available, we will also provide you opportunities to work with students in formal and informal ways, through tutoring, teaching occasional classes, and working with area high school students.
-For example, APSU sponsors a Classics Day each fall, at which about 175 Latin students come to campus for a day of activities.
+For example, APSU sponsors a Classics Day each fall, at which over 250 Latin students come to campus for a day of activities.
 Your participation in such events can help to prepare you for undertaking a career in teaching.

 Furthermore we have an undergraduate journal in Classics, Philomathes, and we will offer you editing privileges for the journal.